-As an inner suburb to Washington, DC, Alexandria continues to see a small but steady annual increase in its population, strong demand for housing, and a number of ongoing major development and redevelopment projects.
-The City's unemployment rate was 2.7% as of July 2024.
+As an inner suburb to Washington, DC, Alexandria continues to see steady population indicators, strong demand for housing, and a number of ongoing major development and redevelopment projects.
+The City's unemployment rate is 2.7% as of July 2024.